Stylback/home-server/README.md

 There should be an entry with `i915.enable_guc=3`.

 Reboot the server.
 Now go to Jellyfin `Settings → Dashboard → Playback → Transcoding`.
-The following encode settings are supported on the J5040:
+The following encode settings are supported by the J5040:

 ![Jellyfin encoding settings for the J5040](https://github.com/Stylback/home-server/blob/main/media/jellyfin_encoding.png?raw=true)